CoderZiyom-1/FAS/README.md

-Fashion & Outfit Assistant Chatbot
+Fashion & Outfit Assistant Chatbot (Still work in progress!)

 This repository contains a chatbot designed to assist with outfit selection and fashion-related queries.
 The chatbot can be used directly from your code editor or through a Streamlit interface in your browser.